 To remove fresh tannin-based stains, the best tip is to run the stained area under cold water, followed by a regular wash cycle with the hottest water the fabric will safely tolerate.

 Depending on the material, there are multiple methods available to remove tannin stains.
-For example, removing coffee and tea stains off of teapots and mugs can be scrubbed or soaked by wetting a cloth and rubbing with salt or bicarb.
-Another method is to apply a corn starch and vinegar paste and leave on for several minutes, or use baking soda and lemon juice for scrubbing.
+For example, removing coffee and tea stains off of teapots and mugs can be accomplished by scrubbing with a wet cloth and rubbing with salt or bicarb.
+Another method is to apply a cornstarch and vinegar paste and leave on for several minutes, or use baking soda and lemon juice for scrubbing.

 If you don't need the stain removed immediately, you can soak your mugs and teapots in baking soda with bleach or vinegar in a pot of boiling water with two spoonfuls of dishwasher detergent and two denture tablets and leave overnight.